Research Team

 Research Assistant

-Miriam is a Research Assistant for the ENVISAGE Service Providers and Review of Best Practice in Early Childhood Intervention projects.
+Miriam (she/her) is a Research Assistant for the ENVISAGE Service Providers and Review of Best Practice in Early Childhood Intervention projects.
 She enjoys living and raising children in a small town in regional Victoria on Taungurung land.

 Miriam has a background in physiotherapy, with many varied work experiences across rural and metro regions of Victoria, Western Australia and New South Wales.
 Miriam is mother to two children, one of whom has a rare genetic syndrome (Kabuki syndrome).
 As a family they live with the complexity and uncertainties of navigating multiple medical, disability, and educational services and systems.